CSuperlei/HIFT/README.md

 * crossbar.json is used to configure the 1T1R crossbar.

 ### Vanilla Net
-* Vanilla Net is an extremely lightweight neural network model proposed by Huawei [[1]](https://arxiv.org/abs/2305.12972).
+* Vanilla Net is an extremely lightweight neural network model proposed by Chen [[1]](https://arxiv.org/abs/2305.12972).
 In our paper, Vanilla Net is used to recognize the HIFT Fourier transform EEG spectrum.

 ## License
 * This project is covered under the MIT License.